dezignhero/swiper.js/README.md

 	</script>

 * ease - This is the webkit transition property, and the time it takes for the slide to ease-out when you let go.
 Default is 0.3s.
-* sensitivity - How far across the screen a user needs to swipe before slider.js considers it the next slide.
-Default is 3.
-A value of 3 means that you have to pass 1/3 of the page width to be considered a full swipe.
+* swipeMin - How many pixel differences between touchMove events for a gesture to be considered a "swipe".
+A swipe will trigger the next slide.
+Default is 40 (pixels).
 * preventAdvance - A function to disable and hide the prev/next controls.
 * container - The element that contains all the slides.
 Default markup expects '.container'.
 * controls - The selector used for jQuery/Zepto to grab and identify controls.
 Default is '.control'.